Keyfactor/dell-idrac-orchestrator/readme_source.md

   - UserId/Password
   - PAM provider information used to look up the UserId/Password credentials

-  Please make sure these credentials have Admin rights on the F5 Big IQ device and can perform SCP functions as described in the F5 Big IQ Prerequisites section above.
+  Please make sure the user id entered has "Configure" privileges on the iDRAC instance.

 - **Use SSL** - N/A.  This value is not referenced in the iDRAC Orchestrator Extension.